mackenzie-wentworth/weather-dashboard/README.md

 ## Link to Deployed Webpage
-To view the "Weather Dashboard" web application, please visit the following link:
+To view the "Weather Dashboard" web application, please visit the following link: https://mackenzie-wentworth.github.io/weather-dashboard/

 ## The Task

 This week I was challenged to create a "Weather Dashboard" web application that retrieves data from another server-side API.
 To complete this task, I had to build a code from scratch using an API key with the OpenWeather API and localStorage with JavaScript to produce a dynamically updated product of HTML and CSS.
-Per the requirements to develop the "Weather Dashboard", I made sure to include the following items:
+Per the requirements to develop the "Weather Dashboard," I made sure to include the following items:

 * A 'search' form input that allows users to search for a particular city
 * Once a user searches for a city, that city is saved to localStorage and added to a 'search history' list